Concept to Catwalk

 8 finalists meet mentors from MA Material Futures, Central St. Martins to create showcase peices.
 Approximately 10 weeks of mentoring.

-Final fashion show at the Queen Elizabeth Olympic Park - Date TBC
+Final fashion show at the Queen Elizabeth Olympic Park

 - Schools may submit several entries and the teacher can decide whether students submit individually or in small groups (1-8 group members maximum per mood board)

 - Submissions can be worked up as part of subject class time, course work or out of school activity